There are several puppy diarrhea treatment options and which route you choose depends on the type, duration, severity

 But more serious, or chronic, diarrhea in puppies and dogs needs veterinary help to avoid dehydration and find/treat the root of the problem.

-The frequency, color, and consistency of little Fidos' diarrhea can point you in the right direction.
+The frequency, color, and consistency of little Fidos' diarrhea can point you in the right direction and before you decide on a course of treatment I'd recommend checking out my All About Puppy Diarrhea page so that you know what you're dealing with!

 Use these links to jump directly to the info. you're looking for, or simply scroll down to read it all:

 If your puppy has had a couple of loose stools, but isn't showing any other signs of illness, chances are it's being caused by one of the above.